English Rose ‘Evelyn’

 A strange month indeed.

-Linking to Garden Bloggers’ Bloom Day at May Dreams Gardens with this post.
+Linking to Garden Bloggers’ Bloom Day at May Dreams Gardens.